joellen/testacious/source/_posts/mynewfriend.md

 ### Welcome Surprises

-Using Pomello/pomodoro technicques has had some side benefits that I did not expect.
+Using Pomello/pomodoro techniques has had some side benefits that I did not expect.

 As a remote team worker new to working on my own, I struggle sometimes to organize my day and prioritize my work.
 Pomello and pomodoro techniques give my day a rhythm - periods of focus time interspersed with shorter periods of team interaction.